-Self-care is a hot topic, and for good reason.
-Stress levels are high, energy levels are low, and it’s up to you to give yourself the TLC you need.
+Stress levels are high, energy is low, and it’s up to you to give yourself the self-care you need.
 The only problem is, so many of the self-care practices are centered around bubble baths and beauty bits.
 Not that that’s a bad thing.
 But sometimes, you need something that isn’t beauty-related, but still makes you feel good inside and out.
 So, when you need self-care – and don’t we all? – give these seven ideas a go.

 In our modern lifestyles, it’s safe to say we’ve all but lost touch with the earth.
 But when you’re feeling tense and stressed, get outside, kick off your shoes and sit in the grass.
 The earth’s surface is brimming with free electrons that can help calm the nervous system and make you feel grounded again.